Where is my neighborhood fire station?

 The fire house map shows where all nine Bellevue fire stations are.

 Are fireworks legal for sale and use in Bellevue?

 The sale and discharge of all fireworks are banned within the City of Bellevue.
 The personal use of fireworks has accounted for numerous fires and injuries (especially to children) in the past.
 Make plans to attend public fireworks displays and leave the discharge of fireworks to the professionals.

 What is a "Preventable Response?"

 When firefighters are called to a building because its automatic alarm system is triggered by something other than a fire, it is often a "preventable response."
-False alarms are increasingly frequent cost money and time, so the City of Bellevue charges fees for alarms considered preventable.
+False alarms are increasingly frequent.
+To cover the added cost and time, the City of Bellevue charges fees for alarms considered preventable.
 The intent is to encourage maintenance and needed modification of alarm systems and discourage careless acts that result in alarm activation.
 This in turn should increase the availability of fire department resources for legitimate emergencies.
-See the downloadable preventable responses handout.

 How do I get a fire station tour or visit?

 Residents are welcome to tour any one of Bellevue's nine fire stations.
 Call Fire Department Headquarters to help determine which station you would like to tour and the operator can transfer you to the station for scheduling.